Metal Properties: Hardness

 There are three different types of hardness that are important to metal manufacturing: scratch hardness, indentation hardness, and rebound hardness.
 Materials can have different values across these types of hardness.
 Depending on the operating environment, any one of them can be a more or less important factor in the ultimate part design.

 Rebound hardness is somewhat analogous to the strength measurement known as yield strength.
 They both draw on a material’s elasticity.
 Also known as dynamic hardness, rebound hardness measures a metal’s ability to deform elastically (i.e., non-permanently), before it kicks the indenter (or any other measurement tool) back up to where it came from.
-It’s like a trampoline: how much energy from a pounding or piercing motion can the material absorb without changing shape, and then how well does it return the indenter to the original dropping height.
+It’s like a trampoline: how much energy from a pounding or piercing motion can the material absorb without changing shape, and then how well does it return the indenter to the original dropping height?
 Often, a diamond-tipped hammer is used for measuring rebound or dynamic hardness.
 This method, called the Leeb Method, is typically dependent on surface preparation and other factors due to the small size of the testing tip.
-For that reason, the Leeb method is recommended for reference only, and if a more accurate hardness reading is needed the indentation method must be used for most metals.
+For that reason, the Leeb method is recommended for reference only.
+For more accurate hardness readings, the indentation method will be used for most metals.

-Indentation hardness is the measure we use most at the Eagle Group.
+Indentation hardness is the Eagle Group's go-to for measuring hardness.
 Specifically, we use the Brinell hardness test - it is the test to quickly and accurately determine a material’s resistance to plastic deformation.
-The Brinell hardness test is what's known as an indentation test, whereby a known load is applied to the surface of a material with an indenter of standard size and for a specific amount of time.
+The Brinell hardness test is an indentation test: a known load is applied to the surface of a material with an indenter of standardized size for a specific amount of time.
 After performing a Brinell test, we combine the force used in the test, the diameter of the indenter, and the diameter of the indentation to calculate a Brinell Hardness Number (BHN).
-The BHN is commonly used for benchmarking cast materials in the foundry industry, and it’s the method most common for our cast parts.
-There are also other hardness methods, like Rockwell and Vickers, that use different sized indenters.
-These are sometimes better suited for smaller castings, like some of the investment parts manufactured at Eagle Precision.
+The BHN is widely used for benchmarking cast materials in the foundry industry, and it’s the method most common for our cast parts.
+There are also other hardness methods, like Rockwell and Vickers, that use different sized indenters: these are sometimes better suited for smaller castings, like some of the investment parts manufactured at Eagle Precision.

 Understanding Different Hardness Tests

-The Brinell test is the most common indentation hardness test for us at the Eagle Group, but a number of other tests have been developed over the years.
-The usual variables are the size of the indenter used, how much force is applied, and the type of material.
-The most common indentation tests are Vickers, Knoop, Janka, Mohs, Meyer, Rockwell, and, of course, Brinell.
-Knoop and Vickers can also be used to measure materials that deform under ‘low applied loads’, e.g. materials on the softer end of the spectrum (what we described above as microindentation).
-We use the Brinell test at Eagle Alloy because its measurement spectrum coincides well with our part sizes and surface finishes.
+The Eagle Group uses the Brinell hardness test because its measurement spectrum suits our part sizes and surface finishes.
+However, numerous other tests have been developed over the years.
+The usual variables are: size of the indenter used, amount of force applied, and material type.
+Other common indentation tests are Vickers, Knoop, Janka, Mohs, Meyer, and Rockwell.
+Knoop and Vickers can also be used to measure materials that deform under ‘low applied loads’, e.g. materials on the softer end of the spectrum.

-Results from different test types don’t necessarily correlate to results from others, so it’s important to understand which test your foundry is using, and to make sure they are using the same test consistently.
+It's important to emphasize that the results from different hardness tests don't readily correlate with each other.
+You should know which test your foundry is using, and make sure they are using the same test consistently.

 Clockwise from top-left: Brinell testing machine; closeup on indenter; reference plate for machine calibration; monitor allowing precise measurement of indentations.